vueuse/vueuse/packages/rxjs/README.md

 <!--FUNCTIONS_LIST_STARTS-->

 - Rxjs
+  - [`from`](https://vueuse.js.org/?path=/story/add-ons-rxjs--from) — two wrappers around of the original functions to allow use ref objects
+  - [`toObserver`](https://vueuse.js.org/?path=/story/add-ons-rxjs--toobserver) — sugar function to convert a ref in a observer
   - [`useObservable`](https://vueuse.js.org/?path=/story/add-ons-rxjs--useobservable) — use an Observable
   - [`useSubscription`](https://vueuse.js.org/?path=/story/add-ons-rxjs--usesubscription) — uses subscritions without worry about unsubscribe to it or memory leaks